-The Council of Industry will hold it's annual Manufacturing Champion Awards Breakfast on Friday, May 17th at the Powelton Club to honor this year's winners.
-The Manufacturing Champion Awards recognize individuals and organizations who have worked to strengthen and build the manufacturing sector in the Hudson Valley community.
-These individuals and organization have through vision, dedication, and hard work helped to overcome some of the many obstacles faced by manufacturers in the Hudson Valley community and in so doing they have made it possible for manufacturers and their employees to prosper.
+The Council of Industry is proud to announce the 2020 Manufacturing Champions.
+These are individuals and an organization, who through vision, dedication, hard work, and tireless involvement have helped to overcome some of the many obstacles faced by manufacturers in the Hudson Valley community and in so doing they have made it possible for manufacturers and their employees to prosper.
 This year’s honorees are:

 Private Sector Champion: John Waldron, IBM System Supply Chain- Poughkeepsie Manufacturing Plant Manager